-Leh Ladakh with Kashmir is truely a magnifiscent Tour package.
+Leh Ladakh Kashmir Travels is truely a magnifiscent Tour package.
 You can enjoy the beauty of both the places in one trip.
 Kashmir is known as the heaven on earth whereas Leh Ladakh is paradise for trekking lovers.
 We at Indian Travel Services takes care of all the requirement for this tour and make it a lifetime memorable tour for you.

 Day 1: Arrive Delhi

 Day 2: Delhi

 Morning at leisure.
 Afternoon tour includes, the Presidential-Palace, Parliament House, India Gate, Qutab Minar Tower, Jantar Mantar, the fashionable Connaught Circus.
 Red Fort, Chandni Chowk, Mahalaxmi Temple and Mahatma Gandhi Samadhi.
 Evening free.